 Transfer into the sitski and bounce to eliminate stiction before settling.
 Have a buddy check the suspension’s compression while you’re seated; this may require multiple tries.
 Finding a balance between supportive and responsive is ideal when searching for that base setting.
 The sweet spot is achieved when the spring is held firmly in place and the shock compresses about 30% with the skier seated.
 If you are the only person riding your sitski you shouldn’t have to adjust sag again.
 Programs may need to re-adjust based on the fluctuation of skier’s weights.

 High Speed Compression or HSC is the shock setting that soaks up big impacts.
-Think about hitting a mogul and the subsequent impact of landing downhill.
+Think about hitting a mogul and the subsequent impact from that feature.
 Your HSC eats up that impact to prevent the suspension from bottoming out which keeps you ready for the next obstacle.
 A little HSC can go a long way and the goal is to use as little HSC as necessary to prevent bottoming out.

 **If you do plan to send 15’ kickers (looking at you Trevor) be sure to start small and work your way up to understand which HSC settings apply to which size jump and apply the correct amount of HSC before sending.